sakibtaseen/Neural-Network-from-Scratch/README.md

 # Neural-Network-from-Scratch
-### Here we build a Neural Network from Scratch in Python using Numpy
+### Here a Neural Network was built from scratch in Python using Numpy

 #### Some info regarding this project: